R00tendo/dnsnet/README.md

 python3 server.py
 ```

-and send the backdoor directory and get your shell (if on windows i suggest using pyinstaller to compile it to exe first)
+and send the backdoor directory and get your shell (if on windows I suggest using pyinstaller to compile it to exe first)

 # Technical Details:
 Encryption: Fernet 32bit encryption (that times the keys)